jcassarly/nrc_mazebot/README.md

     difference = |sensor_value_1 - sensor_value_2|
     if difference < epsilon
-        choose larger value and rotate towards it large value decreases and smaller value decreases until deifference is less than epsilon
+        choose larger value and rotate towards it large value decreases and smaller value increases until deifference is less than epsilon

             to turn, you can adjust every motor by the same value by adding that value to its default move forward speed. by changing this speed, it will either speed up or slow down the motors and you will turn from the direction you were going.